SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 and so it knows how to make a new ``UInt16`` from an existing ``UInt8``.
 You can't just pass in any type, however – it has to be something that ``UInt16`` already knows how to convert.
-The :doc:`ProtocolsAndExtensions` chapter shows how to extend existing types to accept new types (including your own type definitions) as initializers.
+Extending existing types to accept new types (including your own type definitions) as initializers is covered in :doc:`ProtocolsAndExtensions`.

 ..
 TODO: add a note that this is not traditional type-casting, and perhaps include a forward reference to the objects chapter.